tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_find_open_source_project.md

 ## Avoiding a catch-22

-Let's assume you don't have any experience in API documentation, but you're trying to get a API documentation job.
+Let's assume you don't have any experience in API documentation, but you're trying to get an API documentation job.
 Employers will be willing to overlook experience if you can demonstrate API documentation writing samples.
 But how will you get API doc writing samples without an API doc job?
 And without API doc samples, how can you get an API doc job?
 This can seem like an impossible situation.

 Getting around this catch-22 is simple: you create these API doc samples through open source projects that you contribute to.
-This is where the activities in this course become important.
+This is where the activities in this course become essential.

-Rather than simply completing modules and tracking your progress toward the course's completion, I've included activities here that will actually help build up your portfolio with API documentation samples, helping you progress to the goal of either obtaining an API documentation job or hitting a home run on an API doc project in your current role.
+Rather than merely completing modules and tracking your progress toward the course's completion, the activities you do will help build up your portfolio with API documentation samples, helping you progress to the goal of either obtaining an API documentation job or hitting a home run on an API doc project in your current role.

 ## Finding an open-source API project

 If you've already got an API project through your work, or if you're an engineer working on an API project, great, just select your existing API for the course activities.
 However, if you're breaking into API doc or building your API doc skills from the ground up, you'll need to find an open-source API documentation project to contribute to.

 Finding the right project can be challenging, but it is critical to your portfolio and your success in breaking into API documentation.
 Fortunately, almost all open-source projects use GitHub, and GitHub provides various tags for documentation and "help wanted" in order to attract volunteers.
-(The task is actually so common, GitHub provides advice for [finding open source projects](https://help.github.com/articles/finding-open-source-projects-on-github/).)
+(The task is so common, GitHub provides advice for [finding open source projects](https://help.github.com/articles/finding-open-source-projects-on-github/).)

 {% include random_ad2.html %}